 EXHIBITIONS ON IN ATHENS

-On now throughout February: ‘Crete.
+On now throughout April: ‘Crete.
 Emerging Cities: Aptera, Eleftherna and Knossos’ is the latest exhibition presented at the Museum of Cycladic Art and outlines the life of three cities, Aptera, Eleutherna, and Knossos, with approximately 500 artefacts, never presented to the public before.
 More information here.
-More information here.
+More info here

-On now throughout February: The National Archaeological Museum presents Countless Aspects of Beauty showcasing the institution’s impressive collections.
+On now throughout April: The National Archaeological Museum presents Countless Aspects of Beauty showcasing the institution’s impressive collections.
 More than 300 artefacts, digital media and other displays explore human kind’s eternal quest for beauty and the need to surround ourselves with beautiful objects, from jewellery, perfume, ceramics and other everyday pieces.
-More information here.
+More info here

 WHAT’S ON IN ATHENS FOR THE FAMILY